morgen-peschke/trans-factsheet/README.md

         * **55%** had an incident of violence within the past year in part or whole because of them being trans
 * [Wittle et al. 07](http://www.pfc.org.uk/pdf/EngenderedPenalties.pdf) ([second link](https://www.ilga-europe.org/sites/default/files/trans_country_report_-_engenderedpenalties.pdf))
-    * Uses data from **872 respondents** in the UK, which is a large number of respondents compared to most studies on trans people (pg 26)
+    * Uses data from **872 respondents** in the UK, which is a large number of respondents compared to most studies on trans people (pg 26).
         * At the time, the most **comprehensive study** on discrimination of trans people (pg 17)
-    * There are a number of 'trigger points' at which trans people start being discriminated against during their transition, the most common of which is once they come out at work (pg 25-6)
+    * There are a number of 'trigger points' at which trans people start being discriminated against during their transition, the most common of which is once they come out at work (pg 25-6).
-    * Aside from that, there's a wide variety of ways and places in which trans people are discriminated against
+    * Aside from that, there's a wide variety of ways and places in which trans people are discriminated against.
 * [Trans Employee Experiences Survey by TotalJobs 2016](https://www.totaljobs.com/advice/wp-content/uploads/Transgender-employee-experiences-survey-report-2016_Totaljobs.pdf)
     * **Survey of 432 transgender people living in the UK and Ireland, focused on their experiences of discrimination in the workplace**.
-Methodology made it so that the people who were surveyed had transitioned specifically while working/actively seeking work
+Methodology made it so that the people who were surveyed had transitioned specifically while working/actively seeking work.
-    * Quantitative survey results came alongside qualitative ‘further comments' by some respondents to better explain their experiences
+    * Quantitative survey results came alongside qualitative ‘further comments' by some respondents to better explain their experiences.
-    * General trend in play in which **most transgender employees received some support and acceptance, though with a substantial minority experiencing discrimination**
+    * General trend in play in which **most transgender employees received some support and acceptance, though with a substantial minority experiencing discrimination**.
     * Most discrimination tended to come from fellow employees and customers, not so much management.

 ---